coreyheckel3/coreyheckel3/README.md

 # Hi there! 👋 I'm Corey Heckel

-I am a recent Software Engineering graduate at Stevens Institute of Technology currently purusing a masters in Machine Learning.
+I am a Machine Learning graduate student at Stevens Institute of Technology with a bachelors in Software Engineering.
 I am currently working as a software developer and researcher for the computer science department at Stevens Institute of Technology.
-Since May I have been working on developing an application that enables blind users to learn the structure of english characters and be able to write.
-Outside of this project where I am working with Unity, Augmented Reality, and Computer Vision, I am experienced with Machine Learning, Web Development, and Financial Applications.
+Since May 2023 I have been working on developing an application that enables blind users to learn the structure of english characters and be able to write, utilizing computer vision and machine learning concepts.
+Outside of this project , I am experienced with Web Development, and Financial Applications.

 ## Programming Languages
 ![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white)